chauduyphanvu/reddit-markdown/README.md

 - Clean formatting that's easy to read

 You can open these files in any text editor, import them into note-taking apps like Obsidian or Notion, or just read them as-is!

+### 🕐 Want It Automatic & Searchable?

+Once you're comfortable with the basic tool, you can set up **automated scheduling** to download posts regularly without any manual work, plus use the **content search & indexing** feature to find and organize your archived content.
+Perfect for research, staying updated with communities, or building personal archives.
+See the [Automated Scheduling](#-automated-scheduling-new) and [Content Search & Indexing](#-content-search--indexing-new) sections below!

 ---